zanuka/leaderport-core-ui/README.md

 2. Integration with Sui wallet for transactions
 3. Proper error handling for storage operations

-## Chrome Extension Strategy
+## Browser Extension Strategy

-LeaderPort's Chrome extension leverages public APIs and our backend infrastructure will provide real-time data visualization and insights.
-Key features may include:
+LeaderPort's browser extensions will leverage public APIs the backend will provide real-time data visualization and insights.

-- **Data Integration**: Connects to LeaderPort's backend API which aggregates data from official sources like Sportradar and league APIs.
+- **Data Integration**: Connects to LeaderPort's backend API which aggregates data from official sources
-- **Smart Caching**: Utilizes `chrome.storage` for efficient data caching and user preferences, respecting subscription tiers.
+- **Smart Caching**: Utilizes `chrome.storage` for data caching and user prefs, respecting subscription tiers
-- **Interactive Visualization**: Integrates Highcharts for professional-grade charts and dashboards.
+- **Interactive Visualization**: Integrates Highcharts for professional-grade charts and dashboards
-- **Real-time Updates**: Implements SSE/WebSocket connections for live data streaming based on subscription level.
+- **Real-time Updates**: SSE/WebSocket connections for live data streaming based on subscription level
-- **User Interface**: Displays data in a `chrome.sidePanel` with progressive loading and offline support.
+- **User Interface**: Displays data in a `chrome.sidePanel` with progressive loading and offline support
-- **Subscription Management**: Handles user authentication and feature access based on subscription tier.
+- **Subscription Management**: Handles user authentication and feature access based on subscription tier

 For a detailed strategy and API integration details, refer to the [Sports Data Integration Guide](./docs/sports-data.md).